aws-neuron/aws-neuron-eks-samples/llama3.1_8B_finetune_ray_ptl_neuron/README.md

 </pre>

 <b>Workaround:</b>
-If your Ray fine-tuning job fails with errors associated with `punkt` or `division by zero`, delete the ray job using the commands below, wait for 5 min and re-run it.
+If your Ray fine-tuning job fails with errors associated with `punkt` or `division by zero`, delete the Ray job using the commands below, wait for 5 min and re-run it.
 If the job fails again, wait for 5 more min and re-run the second time.

 <pre style="background: black; color: #ddd">
 kubectl delete -f 3-llama3-finetune-trn1-rayjob-submit-finetuning-job.yaml